Construction of the Second Avenue Subway: Controversies

 In a product-related controversy involving the Second Avenue Subway project, American Standard Testing and Consulting Laboratories (ASTCL), company president Alan Fortich, and five other executives admitted filing false documents on the subway tunnels and "thousands" of other New York City construction projects within 10 years.
 ASTCL had replaced Testwell Inc., another firm indicted for faking concrete tests, in 2008.

 Several safety tests had been rushed in order to have the line technically open by the end of 2016.
 At the time of the line's opening, there were 17,260 issues along the line that needed to be fixed, and critical systems such as fire alarms still needed to be tested.
-By May 2017, the number of discrepancies had dropped to 7,264, but it was around this time that the fire alarm systems at each station were deactivated, requiring fire safety chiefs to be posted at each station.
+By May 2017, the number of discrepancies had dropped to 7,264, but the fire alarm systems at each station were deactivated around this time, requiring fire safety chiefs to be posted at each station.
 As of September 2017, some of these tests had yet to be completed even though the line had been opened for eight months.
 The Federal Transit Administration only allowed the line to operate under a temporary safety certificate, with the permanent one expected for November of that year.

 In July 2017, as temperatures in the city rose, straphangers expressed complaints about the high temperatures of stations along the line, even though they were supposed to be climate-controlled.
 This was since the MTA had to get permission from the City Health Department to cool the air, with a test ensuring no Legionnaires' disease in the cooling towers, a precaution arising from several deadly outbreaks in the city in previous years.
 The MTA had not conducted the test quickly enough, but after criticism, it received permission on July 7.
 Climate control was expected to be turned on by July 14.